forestgrape/coronavirus/controlling.md

 All mentioned in skiing associated are known as risk factors for Covid aerosol transmission (independent of the observed transmission in ski resorts).

 __Evidence__
-In line with theoretical risk factors (high altitude, sports, dry air in densely populated indoor rooms) - without aerosol protection measures (disinfectants and some droplet preventions were all ready in place in winter 2020) - many infections occurred in ski resorts.
+In line with theoretical risk factors (high altitude, sports, dry air in densely populated indoor rooms) - without aerosol protection measures (disinfectants and some droplet preventions were already in place in winter 2020) - many infections occurred in ski resorts.

 __Experiences__
-In the summer 2020, many mountain locations in the alps were crowded and had running cable cars.
+In the summer 2020 many mountain locations in the alps were crowded and had running cable cars.
 To my knowledge no increased Covid-19 incidences and especially no hot-spots were observed.

-=> In the summer season when good ventilation is easy and often practiced and combined with low Covid incidence rates mountain holidays worked well.
+=> In the summer season, when good ventilation is easy and often practiced and combined with low Covid incidence rates mountain holidays worked well.

 __Comment__
 Skiing itself is safe but there need to be restrictions on the high risk skiing associated settings.